 - Once you sign up, the system will send you an email to activate your account.
 If it’s not in your inbox, check your spam or junk folder.

-- Copy and paste the link provided in the e-mail into a web browser to update your account.
+- Click on or copy and paste the link provided in the e-mail into a web browser to update your account and select a password.

-- Log in and select the Student Award you wish to apply for.
+- Log in and select the Student Award/scholarship you wish to apply for.

 - Note the deadlines for the current application.
 Once closed, you will not be able to access the information.

 - Start the online application for the Student Award(s) you wish to apply for.

 Completing the Application

 - Read eligibility requirements carefully.
 Apply only if you are eligible, and make sure you demonstrate how you meet the criteria.

 - Know your strengths and don’t be afraid to advertise them.